DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}
-### Generalized Linear Model and Loss Functions [Gonzalez]
+### Logistic Regression [Gonzalez]

-We continue our earlier discussion on Generalized linear models.
+In this lecture we will finish our discussion on regularization and begin to study how linear models can be used to build classifiers through logistic regression.

 {% include syllabus_entry end=true %}